 Anyway, having agreed with Hunter's departure, Souhan felt the need to balance it by paying tribute to the Twins' longtime center fielder two days later.
 And he allowed his fondness for Hunter's sunny disposition to besmirch his perspective in a significant way.
 Here are his first three paragraphs:

-"Tori Hunter's departure creates more than a void in the Twins lineup-- it creates a void in Minnesota sports.
+"Tori Hunter’s departure creates more than a void in the Twins lineup– it creates a void

 "In the past decade we've heard Latrell Sprewell complaining that a three-year $21 million contract wasn't enough to help him feed his family.
 We went through the Love Boat scandal.
 We watched Sam Cassell dog his way out of Minnesota, and Randy Moss make even a team desperate for star power and talent eager to dump him.